UniStuttgart-IKR/MINDFul.jl/README.md

 `MINDFul.jl` is a young project aiming to research coordination algorithms of intent-driven multi-domain (MD) networks.
 It offers interfaces for the development of resource-allocation algorithms and MD coordination mechanisms.

-For now, `MINDFul.jl` only supports simulation.

-[Future work](https://unistuttgart-ikr.github.io/MINDFul.jl/dev/roadmap/) may bind `MINDFul.jl` with real-life Software Defined Network (SDN) controllers like [ODL](https://www.opendaylight.org/) or [ONOS](https://opennetworking.org/onos/)
+For now, `MINDFul.jl` only supports simulation, but [future work](https://unistuttgart-ikr.github.io/MINDFul.jl/dev/roadmap/) may bind `MINDFul.jl` with real-life Software Defined Network (SDN) controllers like [ODL](https://www.opendaylight.org/) or [ONOS](https://opennetworking.org/onos/)

 This package is in an early development stage and might break often.

 Companion repositories:
 - [MINDFulMakie.jl](https://github.com/UniStuttgart-IKR/MINDFulMakie.jl) for visualization purposes
-- [MINDFulCompanion.jl](https://github.com/UniStuttgart-IKR/MINDFulCompanion.jl) planned for several algorthims and utilities.
+- [MINDFulCompanion.jl](https://github.com/UniStuttgart-IKR/MINDFulCompanion.jl) planned for several algorithms and utilities.
-- [MINDFulNotebookExamples](https://github.com/UniStuttgart-IKR/MINDFulNotebookExamples.jl) for some examples in the form of [Pluto](https://github.com/fonsp/Pluto.jl) notebooks
+- [MINDFulNotebookExamples](https://github.com/UniStuttgart-IKR/MINDFulNotebookExamples.jl) for some examples in the form of [Pluto](https://github.com/fonsp/Pluto.jl) notebooks.\
+For example, [have a look](https://unistuttgart-ikr.github.io/MINDFulNotebookExamples.jl/intentDAGinMD.html) in a notebook related to our latest work on using intent DAGs in multi-domain IP-optical networks.

-Currently, as you will find [MINDFulNotebookExamples](https://github.com/UniStuttgart-IKR/MINDFulNotebookExamples.jl) there are some workflow dependencies on forked/unregistered packages due to pending PRs.
+Currently, as you will find in [MINDFulNotebookExamples](https://github.com/UniStuttgart-IKR/MINDFulNotebookExamples.jl) there are some workflow dependencies on forked/unregistered packages due to pending PRs.
 These will be handled in time.